opencog/atomese-simd/Design-G.md

 max-threads to use (because doing so des not seem to make sense, if one is not going to wait?)

+### Execute ... where?
+What should the argument to `PureExec` be?
+Currently, it allows an AtomSpace to be specified.
+If none specfied, an anonymoous temporary child AtomSpace is used.
+Otherwise, it is implicitly assumed that the specified AtomSpace inherits from the current AtomSpace, as otherwise, bad things are likely to happen.
+Untested: what does it even mean to execute "somewhere else"?

+* The Atoms appearing directly in the PureExec would need to be copied to the remote locaton.
+(This is not needed when the "remote" location is a child of the current AtomSpace)

+* There is explicit mechanism for copying Atoms around, other than what is provided by `StorageNode`

+* Should remote AtomSpaces be a kind-of StorageNode?
+Conversely, perhaps StorageNode should be a kind-of Frame?

+* Currently, remote execution is provided by `fetch-query` in the StorageNode; presumably this can/should be extended to be any kind of execution!?

+The above questions envision an extension/mutation of the current StorageNode concepts to be Frame-like.
+Which seems like an awesome idea, as I write this.

 TODO List
 ---------
 Writiing the above, the TODO list expands: